NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     point cloud using manually selected point correspondences (obtained for example using stereo_gui).
 The type of transform can be set via ``--initial-transform-from-hillshading string``

+--initial-transform-outlier-removal-params <pct factor (default: 75.0 3.0)>
+    When computing an initial transform based on features, either via the ``--initial-transform-from-hillshading`` or ``--match-file``
+    options, remove outliers when this transform is applied by excluding the errors larger than this percentile times this factor.

 --fgr-options
     Options to pass to the Fast Global Registration algorithm, if